tannerdolby/tannerdolby/README.md

 I like to write code and build things.
 I’m currently working on creating my personal website with Eleventy so stick around!

-You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)
+You can reach me at dolb.tanner@gmail.com or from any of the links below.

-Around the Web 🌎
+### Around the Web 🌎
 * [CodePen](https://codepen.io/tannerdolby)
 * [Twitter](https://codepen.io/tannerdolby)
 * [LinkedIn](https://www.linkedin.com/in/tanner-dolby/)